uppadhyayraj/specflowstepsgenerator/README.md

 - Handling Table paramemter in step deinition currently it is not adding Table parameter in step definition.
 - Existing Steps Definition cchecking while generating steps definitons.
+- Default variable type is appearing as string, workaround is to update post steps generation.
+Will be adding a configuration for override the default type and set it as "dynamic" so that it works well.

 ## Release Notes: